L’Extension Grande Plaisance (EGP)

 The essential starting point if you are looking to obtain the EGP is you must already have the French Permis Plaisance (the French small boat licence).

-If you do not have the French Permis Plaisance, the UK ICC endorsed for inland waterways with VHF licence is an acceptable equivalent without any further practical assessment.
+If you do not have the French Permis Plaisance, the UK ICC endorsed for inland waterways with VHF licence is usually an acceptable equivalent without any further practical assessment.
 The French authorities are happy to issue you with the required licence when you apply to them with the appropriate paperwork and evidence.

 UK ICC EQUIVALENCE